top of page

 Some of Disney’s park and resort experiences have not yet started back up again.

-Disney's Blizzard Beach is now open, however Typhoon Lagoon is closed for refurbishments.
+Disney's Blizzard Beach is now open but will close on March 17 for refurbishments.
+Typhoon Lagoon is currently closed for refurbishments but will reopen on March 17.

 When dining, the following experiences are modified or unavailable: